lukso-network/docs/docs/standards/universal-profile/04-lsp6-key-manager.md

     <p style={{marginBottom: '3%', marginTop: '2%', textAlign: 'center'}}>
         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000010</code><br/>
     </p>
-    <p>This permission enables anyone to use the ERC725Account linked to Key Manager to make external calls (to contracts or Externally Owned Accounts). allowing state changes at the address being called.</p>
+    <p>This permission enables anyone to use the ERC725Account linked to Key Manager to make external calls (to contracts or Externally Owned Accounts).
+Allowing state changes at the address being called.</p>
 </details>

 <details>